DrKain/better-windows-11/README.md

 4. Open task manager (Ctrl + Shift + Esc)
 5. Open "details" view
 6. Right click `explorer.exe` and select "End Task"
-7. Click "run new task" at the top of the screen
+7. Click "run new task" at the top of the window
 8. Type `explorer.exe` and hit enter

 </details>